 Block scanners at the edge with one Cloudflare rule

-Stand up anything on the public internet and within minutes the scanners arrive.
+Stand up anything on the public internet and within minutes the scanners show

-They don't know or care what you're running — they just fire a fixed list of
+up.
+They don't know or care what you're running.
+They just fire a fixed list of

 "maybe someone left this lying around" requests at you: /.env, /.git/config,

-I saw @vikingmute share a clean way to deal with this, and it's worth passing on: block the whole class of requests at Cloudflare's edge, so they never touch your origin at all.
+@vikingmute shared a clean way to deal with it, and it's worth passing on: block the whole class of requests at Cloudflare's edge so they never touch your origin at all.

 Why the edge